bwagner5/dsfmt/README.md

 Do you have the man page memorized?

+Do you love counting columns to figure out what a number might be telling you?

+Do you love miscounting columns and realizing that everything is fine, or everything is on fire?

 Maybe you love eye tests where you try to read large numbers with no commas?

 Or you just love doing millisecond conversions.